cabloy/zova/cabloy-docs/guide/essentials/component/page.md

 ## Create Page Component

-Let's first create a page component `counter` using a cli command, which will create a route and a directory:
+Let's first create a page component `counter` using a cli command:

 ```bash
 $ cabloy front:create:page counter --module=a-demo
 ```

+- The `module` option indicates that the page component belongs to the module `a-demo`
+- This command will create a route and a directory

 ### Route